IROpany/shortcode_like_button_plugin/README.md

 ### Shortcode Like Button WordPress Plugin

-It is a WordPress plugin that allows you to easily add the like button shortcode anywhere you want.
+This is a WordPress plugin that allows you to easily add a "Like" button using a shortcode wherever you want.

 ## Install